 - Has been adapted for an employee with disabilities for journeys between the home and the workplace or workplace training.

-Whoever owns the car is responsible for paying to insure the vehicle, which in this case is the employer.
+The owner of the car is responsible for paying to insure the vehicle, which in this case is the employer.
 The employer can also cover maintenance and repairs.

-The tax rate paid depends on the number of miles driven and how much CO2 the car emits and is calculated by HMRC using a fixed amount which is £27,900 for the 2023/24 tax year up from £25,300 for the 2022/23 tax year.
-This is then multiplied by the BIK tax band of the car.
+The tax rate paid depends on the number of miles driven and the amount of CO2 the car emits.
+HMRC calculates it using a fixed amount, which is £28,200 for the 2025/26 tax year, up from £27,900 for the 2023/24 tax year, and £25,300 for the 2022/23 tax year.
+This is then multiplied by the car’s BIK tax band.

-Please note that fuel tax is applied regardless of whether you spend £1 of company money on personal car fuel or £1,000,000, the BIK charge is a fixed amount
+Please note that fuel tax is applied regardless of whether you spend £1 of company money on personal car fuel or £1,000,000; the BIK charge is a fixed amount.

 Therefore, unless the employee uses the car for private journeys covering tens of thousands of miles each year, it makes more economic sense to pay for the fuel themselves.
 However, if the employee drives a car with a low emission rate for many miles annually, it would be cost-effective to pay the tax on company-provided fuel.

-Below we list the car fuel benefit charges for the current and previous tax years:
+Below, we list the car fuel benefit charges for the current and previous tax years:

 Tax year | Fixed figure (£) |